inverse-inc/packetfence-dhcp-forwarder/README.md

 DHCP traffic is useful to PacketFence to link MAC adresses and IP addresses, while also helping Fingerbank's fingerprinting process.
 Again, the only useful packets to PacketFence are DHCPREQUEST and DHCPACK.

 In short, if DHCP-Forwarder can be deployed centrally, it should be done.
-In that case, only useful packets are captured and forwarded from the source, which reduces configuration, transport, processing and storage costs of useless packets, while supressing the need to process them to actually neglect them at the destination host.
+In that case, only useful packets are captured and forwarded from the source, which reduces configuration, transport, processing and storage costs of useless packets, while removing the need to process them to actually neglect them at the destination host.

 [Download the installer here.](https://inverse.ca/downloads/PacketFence/windows-dhcp-forwarder/DHCP%20Forwarder%20Installer.exe)